ThomasMott/tmtodesign/projects/smartsource.md

 	</figcaption>
 </figure>

-## Goals

-As someone with experience in manufacturing industry and a passion for projects that help to support a green future, the main goal of the project, was to reduce the impact of manufacturing companies on national waste production.
+Once the idea was supported, rigorous website UX testing and analysis of communication and website structure was used to shape the service.
+Once we established this strong foundation, we proceeded to create a more robust brand and design that truly served their business goals.

 ## Outcome

-Companies involved in the process were incredibly happy with the final outcome and the prospects that the platform could offer them.
-Environmental, economic and social benefits were found to have been made clear through the branding and app onboarding, flow and features. <a href="https://gcza99.axshare.com">View the live prototype here</a>.
+Companies involved in the process were incredibly happy with the final outcome and the prospects that the platform could offer them. <a href="https://gcza99.axshare.com">View the live prototype here</a>.

 <figure>
 	<img